saifaustcse/git-workflow-and-commands/README.md

     # All chnages will be discard.
     # Undo the last commit.
     $ git reset --hard HEAD~1

+    # Reset a Git repository to a certain commit
+    # This  will delete the commits made after the certain commit
+    # This is very dangerous
+    $ git reset --hard [commit]
+    $ git push --force origin [branch]

 ### Revoke/Undo from Remote (Workspace <-- Staging <-- Repository <-- Remote)